Linux find Command: 32 Examples, From Beginner to Pro Level

 find /home/user/pictures -name "*.jpg" | xargs tar -czvf archive.tar.gz

-images in a tar.gz file.
+Archives all .jpg images in a tar.gz file.

 16. ๐ Find Symbolic Links